Regional Clinical Research Associate

 Glaukos is an ophthalmic medical technology company focused on the development and commercialization of breakthrough products and procedures designed to transform the treatment of glaucoma, one of the world's leading causes of blindness.
 We have pioneered Micro-Invasive Glaucoma Surgery, or MIGS, to revolutionize the traditional glaucoma treatment and management paradigm.
 We launched the iStent, our first MIGS device, in the United States in July 2012 and we are leveraging our platform technology to build a comprehensive and proprietary portfolio of micro-scale injectable therapies designed to address the complete range of glaucoma disease states and progression.
 We believe the iStent is the smallest medical device ever approved by the Food and Drug Administration, or FDA, measuring 1.0 mm long and 0.33 mm wide.

-The Regional Clinical Research Associate, regionally field-based, in Chicago, Boston or New York will be responsible for assessing the study capabilities of potential study sites, training, on-site monitoring, closure, and management of sites participating in clinical research studies sponsored by Glaukos.
+The Regional Clinical Research Associate, is a dedicated, in-house, field-based sponsor role, in Florida, Georgia, or Alabama and will be responsible for assessing the study capabilities of potential study sites, training, on-site monitoring, closure, and management of sites participating in clinical research studies sponsored by Glaukos.
 The Clinical Research Associate (CRA) may also assist in the development, analysis, and execution of a clinical study.
 This job description attempts to capture only the primary and most identifiable tasks of this position.

 CLINICAL RESEARCH MONITORING